top of page

 Big passion for skateboarding and will happily talk about it all day.
 Always cooking up a new idea for something to build and skate in the park.
 Can I go skate now please?

-Current set up: back to the 8.75 Krooked Team Eyes deck, Venture hollows, Spitfire formula fours and Thunder hardware & bushings.
+Current set up: Twin tail 8.5 chocolate deck, Venture hollows, Spitfire formula fours and Thunder hardware & bushings.

 she / her